naokishibuya/ShinkaEvolve-FE/examples/nikkei_shock/docs/HISTORICAL_STATS.md

 ## How Correlation Regimes Work

-In `evaluate.py`, the scenario engine transforms independent sigma shocks into correlated multi-factor moves:
+In `evaluate.py`, the scenario engine transforms independent sigma moves into correlated multi-factor moves:

 1. **Interpolate (blend) correlations** based on `crisis_intensity`